isomerpages/nlb-sure/_read-to-be-sure-volume-2/2a-rtbs02-issue2-metaverse.md

 What does the metaverse mean to you?
 Join the discussion in Evangeline's **<a href="https://www.instagram.com/p/CjVSKCwBSbv/?utm_source=ig_web_copy_link" target="_blank">Instagram</a>** and **<a href="https://www.facebook.com/evacomics/posts/pfbid022HqT9r3eF2ARxEi9NNgHMg3L3pZ3GdzrJnDwFTjtVhe14QyyAtjUYkNf2yTHVVPGl" target="_blank">Facebook</a>** now!

+[PLACEHOLDER FOR SCREENSHOT FROM EVACOMICS

+]

 Here are some experiences shared by others:

+[PLACEHOLDER FOR SCREEN SHOTS FROM EVACOMICS SCREENSHOTS]